codemonger-io/codemonger/cdk-ops/README.md

 The workflow is triggered when the `main` branch is updated; e.g., a pull request is merged.
 An author of a pull request has to locally review contents with [`zola serve`](https://www.getzola.org/documentation/getting-started/cli-usage/#serve) before making the pull request.

+## Data warehouse for access logs

+This CDK stack provisions a data warehouse for access logs.
+Please refer to [`docs/data-warehouse.md`](./docs/data-warehouse.md) for more details.

 ## Prerequisites

 ### Deploying CDK stack for contents